 I thought about this as I watched the Mueller hearings yesterday.
 One common theme among superheroes is their secrecy.
 They loathe attention.
 They don’t care about accolades.
 Their reward is knowing they are making a difference.
 (As a therapist, I can definitely relate to this!)

 Superheroes have special abilities (or supernatural powers), but they never use them for their own benefit, only to help others.
-This makes them particularly vulnerable to exploitation or destruction by those with selfish intentions.
+This makes them particularly vulnerable to exploitation or destruction by those with selfish intent.

 When not helping others, superheroes are unrecognizable from everyone else.
 Even though they have remarkable skills, they are otherwise like you and me.
 They experience the same feelings, struggle with the same personal issues and have some of the same vulnerabilities.
 This may be disillusioning for some and an excuse for others to question their abilities, but they don’t feel a need to prove themselves.